lukkiddd/lukkiddd.github.io/_notes/Public/Tensorflow Serving.md

 ```

-Within the file named model_config_list we can specify different configuration.
+Within the file named `model_config_list` we can specify the different configurations.

 ### 3.1 Deploy multiple models